Emotional Shutdown, Numbness, and Dissociation

 Why “Trying to Feel More” Doesn’t Work

-EMDR (Eye Movement Desensitization and Reprocessing) helps gently process the underlying experiences that taught the nervous system to shut down.
+EMDR (Eye Movement Desensitization and Reprocessing) gently processes experiences that taught your nervous system to shut down.

 • Increased emotional range